ds5110/git-intro/conda.md

 ## First things first

 Recommendations below assume that you're using Linux, MacOS or WSL.
 If not, then see [setup.md](setup.md).

-I no longer recommend Anaconda or miniconda.
-I do recommend miniforge.
-* which has some scientific computing software that conflicts with Anaconda and miniconda's "defaults" channel.

 ## 1. Install miniforge